In-page push notifications (also known as in-page push ads) are a new, improved push notifications format.

 To receive web push notifications, the user needs to subscribe to them.
 Then he will get into the database and will receive advertising wherever he is.
 The website where he signed up has long been closed and forgotten, but notifications are coming.

 Of course, traditional push notifications have many advantages: they appear in the most visible place of the device screen, have 100% delivery, and a more loyal audience, but due to restrictions, they were not available to users of iOS devices.
-And this is a huge part of the solvent audience.
+And this is a huge part of the solvent audience that has never seen in-page push ads before.

 Learn more about web push notifications in our e-book.